Sir-Jude/Distriflask/README.md

 <a id="download"></a>
 ### 3.1.5.
 Download a release from the admin pages
-Click on "**Download**": you will be redirected to page with the form which allows you to download and save one of the company's software packages (remember, in this prototype, they are rapresented by some file.txt) on your computer.
+Click on "**Download**": you will be redirected to page with the form which allows you to download and save one of the company's exercises (remember, in this prototype, they are rapresented by some file.txt) on your computer.

 Choose a device from the top drop-down menu and click on "**Select**".